 Note Clicking More Options opens the Program page of the Workspace Properties dialog box.
-Refer to Program Page for further information.
+Refer to Program Tab (on page 81) for further information.

 10. Click OK.
 CodeWatch will remember your choice.
 The CodeWatch main window will appear as shown below.